Yes, It’s Possible To Have an Accidental Orgasm—Here’s How It *Usually* Happens

 6. Mental arousal

 Little more than imagination can take you a long way to an orgasm, whether purposeful or accidental.
-In her book The New Sex Bible, Dr. O'Reilly writes: "So powerful is the mind’s hold over our sexuality that some people can actually 'think' themselves off through fantasy and breath work.
-Though early sex researches theorized a strong link between fantasy and orgasm, technological advancements now provide evidence that some women can have hands-free orgasms."
+In her book The New Sex Bible, Dr. O’Reilly writes: “So powerful is the mind’s hold over our sexuality that some people can actually ‘think’ themselves off through fantasy and breath work.
+Though early sex researchers theorized a strong link between fantasy and orgasm, technological advancements now provide evidence that some women can have hands-free orgasms.”

 7. Seemingly nothing at all